nitinupadhyaya/karmic-blog-content/blogs/Paradoxical-Intention.md

 It wasn’t defeatist.
 It was protective.
 I would imagine the worst, accept it internally — and then wait.

-Strangely, I often ended up scoring well.
+Strangely, I often ended up scoring decently well as far as the academic standards of our times were concerned!
 And when I did, the joy felt purer.
 There was no crushing anxiety beforehand, no catastrophic fall if things went differently.
 I had already surrendered to the possibility of “less.”

 Looking back, was that a primitive form of Paradoxical Intention?
 Perhaps.